-Anna is Professor and Chair in the Art History Department, where she teaches courses in the history of American art, architecture and material culture.
+Anna is Professor in the Art History Department, where she teaches courses in the history of American art, architecture and material culture.
 She is also an affiliate of the Department of Planning and Landscape Architecture, the Department of Geography, and the Department of Architecture (University of Wisconsin-Milwaukee).
 In addition she is an active member of the Center for Culture, History and the Environment (CHE).

 Anna has received numerous grants and awards for her scholarly research and for projects serving her students and the community at large.
 She has held a Vilas Associates Research Award (2012-14), which helped her advance her work on One Builder.
 On top of numerous internal awards, she has also received outside support for her projects from the Winterthur Museum, the VAF, and the Chipstone Foundation (Milwaukee).
 Anna has aggressively pursued funding opportunities for her students -- including Project Assistant positions at the University, VAF Ambassador Awards, and internship and field school opportunities.
 In 2018, she received an Orland Ridout Fieldwork Fellowship to support a field school class.

 Outside of her research and teaching, Anna is committed to public outreach and service.
 She has served on several local boards, including that of the Montessori Children's House, the Madison West YMCA Advisory Board, and the Southwest Aquatics Team.
 Anna served three years of the City of Madison's Plan Commission, during which time she contributed to the rewrite of the City's Zoning Code and development of a new Downtown Plan.
 Anna is currently Vice-Chair of the Madison Landmarks Commission.

 "Folk Farmsteads on the Frontier," editor and co-author. https://wisc.pb.unizin.org/ndfieldschool2017/